mantidproject/mantid/docs/source/release/v6.3.0/mantidworkbench.rst

 Bugfixes
 --------
-- Fixed an issue to set up "Start Time" in `StartLiveDataDialog`.
+- Fixed arbitrary values not being accepted as the "Start Time" in StartLiveDataDialog.

 :ref:`Release 6.3.0 <v6.3.0>`